DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!lore]+ **The Nothic**
 > When the Mountain Folk Meda accepted the dark gift of Khirad, the Star of Secrets, her mind was overcome by the power of the knowledge he shared, twisting her body and mind into those of a nothic.
 In her current form, Meda has lost herself to madness, and no longer cares for anything but her own curiosity—as well as her mirth at her “revelations."

-Meda, who acts largely as described in <span class="citation">X33d.
-Breached Vault (p.
+Meda, who acts largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33dBreachedVault">X33d.
+Breached Vault</a> (p.
 192)</span>, is glad to speak with the players, though her words are almost always cryptic, mad, and interspersed with frequent giggles.
 If asked, she can share the following information:

 * She isn’t sure whether she’s Meda, but, after a moment of pondering, thinks it “sounds familiar." (“I have so many more interesting things to think about than *names,*" she adds, leering.)
 * She sought out the gift of the Star of Secrets to find “answers."
 (If asked why, she sweeps her claws out to the room around her and crows: “*This!* All of it—answers to it all."
 She shudders, adding: “And they were delicious."